TankerHQ/identity-go/README.md

 		storeIdentity(userID, identity)
 	}

-	// From now, the same identity will always be returned to a given user return &identity, nil
+	// From now on, the same identity will always be returned to a given user return identity, nil
 }

-func getPublicIdentity(userID string) (*string, error) {
+func getPublicIdentity(userID string) (string, error) {
 	// Retrieve a previously stored identity for this user tkIdentity := retrieveIdentity(userID)
 	if tkIdentity == "" {
-		return nil, errors.New("Not found")
+		return nil, errors.New("not found")
 	}

 	publicIdentity, err := identity.GetPublicIdentity(tkIdentity)